Tried and true methods to help your child sleep well.

 The parent is in charge, not the child.

 The child will follow the parents’ guidelines and boundaries.
 This will take hard work, time and commitment.
 The parent(s) implementing the sleep plan needs to feel calm and confident.

 - It is never too early or too late to get your child sleeping well.
-And most children begin to sleep well a few days into the plan.
-And within a few weeks you will see consistent sleep!
+Most children begin to sleep well a few days into the plan.
+Within a few weeks, you will see consistent sleep!

 - After an initial discussion and questionnaire, an easy to follow, step by step plan is created based on your child, you as the parent, sleep research and proven methodology.
 The bottom line is that you need to be comfortable with your new sleep plan in order for it to work for your child, as you are the one to carry out the plan for your child.

 - We then have a consultation to go over every detail of the plan discussing bedtime, nighttime and naps.
 We also chat about why your child may not be sleeping well, your goals, success and what you can expect along the way.

 - Not as confident and comfortable implementing something new?
 Don't worry.
 The best part of working with a sleep consultant is that you have one-on-one support every step of the way to answer your questions, customize the support to your child, and make this a successful and positive experience.